 Arterial ulcers, or ischemic ulcers, happen when blocked arteries cause poor blood flow.

 Usually, arterial ulcers are very painful.
 Pain might get worse at night or when the legs aren’t moving.

 Neuropathic skin ulcers

-Neuropathic ulcers are caused by nerve damage and narrow arteries.
-They’re also called diabetic foot ulcers.
+Neuropathic ulcers are caused by nerve damage due to narrowed arteries.

 These ulcers typically occur on the pressure points of the foot.
 This includes: